 The police facility planning team should take the time to brainstorm possible shared uses that meet or exceed department needs.
 A creative approach should be used and input from others should be solicited.
 Oftentimes, government approval boards allow departments to include additional areas within a facility's design if they can show an important dual use and improved community profile, revenue generating capabilities, or a feature that would add to a facility's justification.
-Placing another public use facility at the same site as a police facility may be considered by some as unusual; however, for some municipalities, it may be a selling point that a new facility as a stand-alone for security and for a more modest project scope.
+Placing another public use facility at the same site as a police facility may be considered by some as unusual; however, for some municipalities, it may be a selling point that a new facility needs in order to receive funding.
+Other municipalities prefer a police facility as a stand-alone for security and for a more modest project scope.